hoschi/yode/README.md

     * Arrays
     * ...
 * use available AST for other things
-    * add imports automatically in file behind last import already existing
+    * add `import` statements automatically in file below last `import` already existing
     * add imported varible to already existing import
     * linting without the need to parse file (for speed)
     * probably snippets can work much better with AST